rnaseq/peakRescue/README.md

 If you have any issue installing this package, please see instructions at: http://www-huber.embl.de/users/anders/HTSeq/doc/install.html

-#### Update ~/.bashrc with the python version used to install HTSeq
+#### Update ~/.bashrc with the python version used to install HTSeq (tested with python 2.6.6).

 Edit your ~/.bashrc and add the following line - replacing 'full_path_to_your_python_installation_dir' to your own python path: alias python='full_path_to_your_python_installation_dir/python'

 Save ~/.bashrc & quit.

-Update environment variables with the following command: source ~/.bashrc
+Update environment variables with the following command: source ~/.bashrc.
 Check python version: python -V # this should be the version you used to install HTSeq.

 # Installing PeakRescue